 We’ll fix this straight away; after that, you’ll need to restart your device.

 But sometimes Windows may not be able to fix this issue itself and hence its the time for you to start troubleshooting at your end.
 Your first troubleshooting step should be to confirm that there is nothing wrong with Windows Updates.
 If you’ve trouble receiving updates, that might have caused the issue for receiving preview builds as well.
-Hence, you should try running Windows Update troubleshooter or resetting Windows Updates components.
+Hence, you should try running Windows Update troubleshooter or resetting Windows Update components.
 You should also disable your third-party antivirus tool (if any) and see if you can get newer build.

 After investing a bit on this, we came around this thread at Microsoft’s Answers forum.
 In this thread, Jason, a Microsoft employee has suggested a selective fix for this problem.
 Here is what you need to do: